mila-iqia/milabench/README.md

 * Is there a multi-node benchmark in convnets ?
 If yes, what was the reference run configuration ?
     * There are no multi-node benchmarks.
 Only Single Node Multi-GPU -->

+**What is standard.scaling.1 to standard.scaling.8 in the report?**

+The scaling test performs an experiment on 1 GPU, then 2 GPUs, up to N GPUs.
+These have obviously different performance characteristics and therefore cannot be aggregated, so `standard.scaling.1` represents the results on 1 GPU,  `standard.scaling.2` represents the results of the algorithm distributed on 2 GPUs, and so on.

 # Details

 ## Datasets

-The benchmarks require approximatively 50 GiB of data:
+The benchmarks require approximatively 50 GiB of storage:

 ```
 du -hd 2 data